EBISPOT/gwas-sumstats-harmoniser/README.md

 GWAS Summary Statistics Data Harmonisation pipeline aims to bring the variants to the desired genome assembly and then harmonises variants to match variants in reference data.

 The harmonisation process is the following:
-      a) Mapping variant IDs to locations*.
+* a) Mapping variant IDs to locations.
-      b) find the orientation of the variants*.
+* b) Find the orientation of the variants.
-      c) resolve RSIDs from locations and alleles
+* c) Resolve RSIDs from locations and alleles
-      d) orientate the variants to the reference strand.
+* d) Orientate the variants to the reference strand.

 ## Prerequisites
 ### Memory